-Dundonnell Wind Farm Project – Tilt Renewables80 wind turbines and will be connected to the National Electricity Market via a 38km 220kV transmission line to the Mortlake Power Station.
+Dundonnell Wind Farm Project – Tilt Renewables80 wind turbines connected to the National Electricity Market via a 38km 220kV transmission line to the Mortlake Gas Fired Power Station.

-The Dundonnell Wind Farm project will include 80 wind turbines and will be connected to the National Electricity Market via a 38km 220kV transmission line to the Mortlake Power Station.
+The Dundonnell Wind Farm project includes 80 wind turbines and is connected to the National Electricity Market via a 38km 220kV transmission line to the Mortlake Gas Fired Power Station.

 Project offset obligations